FriendlyCaptcha/friendly-docs/docs/risk-intelligence/index.md

 }
 ```

+The entire format is documented on the [Risk Intelligence Format](./format.md) page, where you can find detailed descriptions of all fields and example values.

 ## Next steps
 If you want to use Risk Intelligence today you can contact our support team.
 Alternatively, general availbility is planned for late Q1 2026.